VarishtRaheja/Generic-Python-Projects/Flask-Weather-App/README.md

-A basic falsk weather app which will help filter weather data based on station id/code, year and date.
+A basic Flask weather app which will help filter weather data based on station id/code, year and date.
 Downloading and runnign the code locally will be needed.
 Example URL are provided on how to filter data.